cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/mfa-to-access-microsoft-admin-portals/description.md

 7. Under the `Include` section of Users, review `Users and Groups` to ensure that `All Users` is selected.
 8. Under the `Exclude` section of Users, review the `Users and Groups` that are excluded from the policy (**NOTE**: this should be limited to break-glass emergency access accounts, non-interactive service accounts, and other carefully considered exceptions).
 9. On the left side, click the blue text under `Target Resources`.
-10. Select what this policy applies to should have `Cloud apps` selected.
-11. Under the `Include` section of Target Resources, the `Select apps` radio button should be selected.
+10. Under the `Include` section of Target resources, ensure the `Select apps` radio button is selected.
-12. Click the blue text under `Select`.
-13. From the select prompt that appears, the checkbox for `Microsoft Admin Portals` should be checked.
+11. Under `Select`, ensure `Microsoft Admin Portals` is listed.

 ## Default Value